Packaging

 Design principles

-• Tie plan names to outcomes, not features.
+• Bundle around outcomes, not just features.

 • Keep core plans to three unless there is strong justification.